giannisyp/House_prices_prediction/README.md

 ### Evaluate how the model's coefficients and residuals

-### Use data transformation to improve your model performance
+### Use data transformation to improve the model performance

 ### Use the model to estimate a property price based on the property specs.